Categories

 Trekking Through Compliance

-Trekking Through Compliance – Episode 35 – The Doomsday Machine
+Trekking Through Compliance – Episode 35 – Compliance Leadership and Risk Management Lessons from The Doomsday Machine

 In this episode of Trekking Through Compliance, we consider the compliance and leadership lessons from the episode The Doomsday Machine, which aired on October 20, 1967, and occurred on Star Date 4202.9.

 The Enterprise responds to a distress beacon from the Starship U.S.S.
 Constellation and then finds the battered remains of the ship itself.
 Kirk sends a boarding party to the Constellation to investigate.
-It Commander Commodore Matt Decker is in a state of shock and not very coherent.
-Even after injection by McCoy, Decker can say that his ship was attacked by “that thing.”
+Its commander, Commodore Matt Decker, is in a state of shock and not very coherent.
+Even after McCoy injects him, Decker can say that his ship was attacked by “that thing.”

 Kirk beams Decker and McCoy back to the Enterprise.
 The Doomsday Machine attacks the Enterprise.
 Commodore Decker pulls his rank and assumes command over Spock’s objections.
-The doomsday machine attacks the Enterprise.
-Kirk sees what is going on from the Constellation and begins heading towards the doomsday machine using impulse power.
+Kirk sees what is going on from the Constellation and begins heading toward the Doomsday Machine using impulse power.

 Resources